dfo-osdt/osp-docs/docs/en/publication-process/manuscript-overview.md

 ### Third-Party Journal Publications

-**third-party journal publications** are manuscripts that will be published by external publishers such as:
+**Third-party journal publications** are manuscripts that will be published by external publishers such as:

 - Peer-reviewed journals
 - Conference proceedings